 Before the Remand Court was established, all disorderly persons cases had to be referred to the municipal level.
-Given the high volume of cases handled in Essex County, this represents an important option, as it combines the professional resources of the County Prosecutor with the procedural speed of the municipal court.
-The two Assistant Prosecutors assigned to the Remand Court craft plea bargains and address victim/witness concerns, including restitution and counseling, in addition to preparing cases for trial in a speedy manner.
-For the most part, the disposition includes a sentence of probation and/or jail time.
-Remand Court is not appropriate for the most serious indictable cases, nor for the usual Municipal Court case; but for middle-level criminal situations, it allows greater flexibility in the exercise of prosecutorial discretion, improves efficiency, maintains the protection of victims’ rights as well as defendants’ rights and imposes appropriate sentences in accordance with the offenses committed.
+Given the high volume of cases handled in Essex County, this represents an important option, as it combines the professional resources of the County Prosecutor with the procedural speed of a municipal court.
+The Assistant Prosecutors assigned to the Remand Court craft plea bargains and address victim/witness concerns, including restitution and counseling, in addition to preparing cases for trial in a speedy manner.
+Dispositions include probation, offense-specific treatment and counseling, fees and fines and/or jail time.
+Remand Court is not appropriate for more serious indictable cases or for typical municipal court cases, but for low- to mid-level criminal offenses.
+The court allows greater flexibility in the exercise of prosecutorial discretion, improves efficiency, maintains the protection of victims’ rights as well as defendants’ rights and imposes appropriate sentences in accordance with the offenses committed.

 The Remand Court is a high-volume court and designed to dispose of 200 or more cases per month, compared to the 50 cases per month in each of the post-indictment trial courts.
 The majority of cases calendared in Remand Court are scheduled directly from Central Judicial Processing, where all defendants are initially arraigned.
 The swift and certain punishment meted out in the Remand Court is reflected in a custodial sentencing rate continually in excess of 70 percent.